 When to Replace the Whole Fireplace?

 Costs include equipment, venting, permits, and labor.
-Does not include new propane tank install, electrical labor or gas line labor.
+Does not include new propane tank install, electrical labor, or gas line labor.
 Add-ons like blowers or remotes may increase price.

 Old fireplaces are energy-wasters.
 Upgrading with a certified insert or new zero-clearance unit improves comfort, cuts heating bills, and increases home value.
 Ready to upgrade?
 Contact a certified NFI pro today to start your fireplace transformation.